 People will always come before plans.
 God before our goals.
 So may we always be sensitive to His leading.

-People who understand the importance of setting goals have been writing about it for years.
-People I’ve learned from and followed.
-So if you want to learn more about the how of goal setting, check out the following resources:
+If you want to learn more about the how of goal setting, check out the following resources:

 How to Change Your Life by Setting Goals by Crystal Paine, Money Saving Mom